observ-vol-mgt/observ-vol-mgt/README.md

 ## Overview
 Observability Volume Manager provides a mechanism to perform various transformations on the observability data to manage the volume and support various edge deployment use cases.
 The current version of **Observability Volume Manager** presents a lightweight, automated, SQL-based metric processing system.
 It supports transformation of metrics defined in Prometheus format, where each metric comprises of metrics name and a set of labels in the form of key:value.
 We support multiple transformations of metrics which can be represented as a DAG.
+> [!NOTE]
+> We support both Prometheus and OTel as the Metric collector at the edge locations.

 ### Architecture: A Bird's Eye View